 You can test your soil’s pH through your local County Cooperative Extension Office (in New York State there is a Cornell Cooperative Extension in every county), or using a store-bought soil tester or kit.
 You should test your soil before beginning any new landscape or vegetable growing project.

 Here are some of the best soil ph tester kits you can buy online (I went with the reviews):

 Soil testing of the garden site is essential.
 Soil tests provide valuable information about fertility and pH and provide the basis for fertilizer and liming recommendations.
 Plan on soil testing the season before the garden is planted, preferably before the ground freezes.
-This allows for planning of fall applications of nutrients and lime to prepare the garden site for spring planting.
+This allows for the planning of fall applications of nutrients and lime to prepare the garden site for spring planting.
 Another benefit of fall testing is that fertilizer prices are more likely to be discounted during that season.

-Some plants prefer a highly alkaline soil.
+Some plants prefer highly alkaline soil.
 Liming will raise the pH of acid soils.
 You can improve soil conditions by adding well-rotted manure (not fresh manure) and compost.

 All of these plants listed below have some acid soil level requirements.
 Some love acidic soil more than others – they range from liking slightly acidic soil to loving very acidic soil.
-Be careful with very acidic soil if your plants do not need a high acid soil to grow, as highly acidic soil can inhibit the numbers of flowers and fruits in some plants.
-Make sure you read up on the exact soil requirements for the fruit, vegetable, flower, tree or shrub you are planting so you know the exact type of soil your investment (because make no mistake about it, landscape and gardens are investments) will thrive in!
+Be careful with very acidic soil if your plants do not need high acid soil to grow, as highly acidic soil can inhibit the number of flowers and fruits in some plants.
+Make sure you read up on the exact soil requirements for the fruit, vegetable, flower, tree, or shrub you are planting so you know the exact type of soil your investment (because make no mistake about it, landscape and gardens are investments) will thrive in!

 75 Acid Loving Plants List: